 Dear shareholders,

-On behalf of the Board of Directors, we are pleased to present to you the annual report of World Precision Machinery Limited (“World Precision” and together with its subsidiaries, the “Group”) for the financial year ended 31 December 2023 (“FY2023”).
+On behalf of the Board of Directors, we are pleased to present to you the annual report of World Precision Machinery Limited (“World Precision” and together with its subsidiaries, the “Group”) for the financial year ended 31 December 2024 (“FY2024”).

 Financial Performance

-The business landscape has been challenging, largely due to the sluggish economic conditions prevailing in China.
-The Group registered a decrease of 3.19% in revenue to RMB1,078.26 million in FY2023 from RMB1,113.85 million in FY2022.
-This was largely due to a decrease in number of units sold for conventional stamping machines and a downward revision in the average selling prices of stamping machines, which were partially offset by an increase in number of units sold in high performance and high tonnage stamping machines.
-Despite a drop in revenue, the Group’s gross profit increased by 0.52% to RMB187.07 million in FY2023 from RMB186.11 million in FY2022, while the gross profit margin for FY2023 improved by 0.64 percentage points to 17.35% from 16.71% in FY2022.
-This improvement was mainly attributable to a decrease in raw materials costs and an increase in the production of high performance and high tonnage stamping machines, which were partially offset by a decrease in production of conventional stamping machines and a downward revision in the average selling prices of the stamping machines.
+The Group recorded a 5.5% decrease in revenue to RMB1,018.9 million in FY2024 from RMB1,078.3 million in the financial year ended 31 December 2023 (”FY2023”).
+This was primarily attributed to a decrease in number of units sold in conventional stamping machines and high performance and high tonnage stamping machines which were partially offset by an upward revision in the average selling prices of stamping machines.
+In tandem with the decrease in revenue, the Group’s gross profit decreased by 10.1% to RMB168.2 million in FY2024 from RMB187.1 million in FY2023 while the gross profit margin decreased by 0.8 percentage points to 16.5% in FY2024 from 17.3% in FY2023.
+The drop in gross profit margin was mainly due a decrease in the sales of high performance and high tonnage stamping machines which were partially offset by an upward revision in the average selling prices of the stamping machines.

-As a result, the Group’s net profit attributable to equity holder for FY2023 decreased by 75.52% to RMB6.02 million from RMB24.58 million in FY2022, translating into basic earnings per ordinary share of RMB0.02 for its shareholders.
+As a result of the above, the Group’s net profit attributable to equity holder increased by 16.0% to RMB7.0 million in FY2024 from RMB6.0 million in FY2023, translating into basic earnings per ordinary share of RMB0.0175 for its shareholders.

 Corporate Developments